Genetic Counseling (GENC)

 1 Course Unit

-This course will combine an overview of NHGRI’s program in the ethical, legal, and social implications with in-depth discussion of research ethics including ethical issues associated with biobanking and large data sets.
-From there, five topical areas of particular relevance to genetic counseling and genomics will be highlighted.
-National experts offer lectures on race and ancestry in relation to biomedical research and practice, disability perspectives on genetics, the social and ethical implications of genomic prognostication, best practices for and challenges with respect to informed consent, and key legislation related to genomics, research, and medicine.
+This course acquaints students with the long-standing field of research on the ethical, legal, and social implications (ELSI) of genetics and genomics.
+The course highlights NHGRI’s ELSI program and guides robust discussion of contemporary ELSI topics.
+National experts offer lectures on race and ancestry in relation to biomedical research and practice, disability perspectives on genetics, public health genomics, and research bioethics with an emphasis on biobanks.
 Students are expected to complete reading assignments, case analyses, and participate in online discussion.
 Synchronous sessions will be held occasionally throughout the course.

 Fall